Skip to main content

 This site has not been optimised for Internet Explorer due to Microsoft no longer providing support for the browser.
 Please view this site using another browser such as Google Chrome or Microsoft Edge.

-He toki ngao matariki Aotearoa
+Resilient health care He toki ngao matariki Aotearoa

 Resilient health care is defined as the capacity to adapt to challenges and changes at different system levels, to maintain high-quality care.

 Resilient health care is defined as the capacity to adapt to challenges and changes at different system levels, to maintain high-quality care [1].
 This recognises the dynamic, independent and inter-dependent relationships that make up the health care system and how these interact to create both high-quality care as well as inevitable risk.
-We use this understanding to develop new approaches to creating safe, high-quality care in Aotearoa and refer to this as He toki ngao matariki Aotearoa.
+We use this understanding to develop new approaches to creating safe, high-quality care in New Zealand and refer to this as He toki ngao matariki Aotearoa.

 [1]: Wiig S, Aase K, Billett S, et al. 2020.
 Defining the boundaries and operational concepts of resilience in the resilience in healthcare research programme.
 BMC Health Service Research 20: 330.
 DOI: doi.org/10.1186/s12913-020-05224-3.